Biomedical Sciences, M.S.

 - Scientific Foundation of Medicine – Students gain in-depth understanding of the biologic basis of health and disease by taking the same instructional material and assessments as those typically taken by first-year medical students.

-- Clinical Inquiry Courses – These two team-based learning courses are specifically tailored to BMS students, and is unique to this program.
+- Clinical Inquiry Courses – These two team-based learning courses are specifically tailored to BMS students and are unique to this program.
 While the biomedical science courses teach depth of knowledge, these courses impart the breadth and application of that knowledge as it would be experienced in a clinical setting.
 Courses combine case-based learning with concept mapping to integrate the knowledge and apply it in a clinical setting.

 - Critical Thinking – This course introduces students to cognitive learning strategies and how to effectively apply them to medical science competencies.
 Students will further their development in critical analysis of information and data, and how to appropriately act on this analysis as it relates to biomedical and clinical science.